Resources for All Grades

 Jumpstart Coalition – financial literacy resourceE, M, HF

-Kansas Penny Budget Game*** – a simulation using an old Kansas budget but easily adapted with current budget.H
+Kansas Penny Budget Game*** – a simulation using an old Kansas budget but easily adapted with current budget.HE

 LifeSmarts– consumer education resource for grades 6-12.
 Free lessons plans for teachers, quizzes, scavenger hunts, etc. Has a competition available for students to participate in at the National and Kansas level for high school students and state level for middle school students.M, HE, F